 Homer: That Timmy is a real hero!

 Homer: Well, he fell down a well, and… he can’t get out.

 Lisa: How does that make him a hero?

 Homer: Well, that’s more than you did!

 (Season 3, Ep.
 13, “Radio Bart”)

-It’s perhaps funnier seen in context than read, but nevertheless… On such flimsy evidence is this blog basing the thesis of the present post regarding the evolution of hero-worship in western culture.
-We no longer draw our heroes from among the powerful; indeed, they tend to becomes scapegoats and objects of opprobrium in times of trouble – we now tend to believe implicitly the dictum that “power corrupts”.
-Perhaps a corollary of this for 21st-century man and woman is that powerlessness sanctifies, or at least prevents corruption.
-Who, though, would wish to be a hero on such terms?
-In the process of becoming recognized as “heroic”, heroism itself is inevitably sacrificed, leading inexorably to the fall from grace.
-Thus is the state of hero-worship in the 21st century, in this blog’s humble (or is it, in fact, heroic?) opinion.
+It’s perhaps funnier seen in context than read, but nevertheless… it illustrates in nuce the current state of hero-worship in western culture.
+We no longer draw our heroes from among the powerful; indeed, they tend to becomes scapegoats and objects of opprobrium in times of trouble – we now tend to believe implicitly the dictum that “power corrupts” A corollary of this for 21st-century man and woman is that powerlessness sanctifies, or at least prevents corruption.
+Homer encounters a victim, Timmy, and sees a hero.
+Ironically, it is the über-woke Lisa who rejects the ascription of heroism to Timmy.
+I think this places this episode of The Simpsons firmly in the 90s: 21st-century Lisa would not denigrate the claims to heroism of a true victim.

 On Heroes, Hero-Worship and the Heroic in History (Chapman and Hall, 1869).